 The key to effectively using melatonin to combat jetlag is to take the right amount, at the right time.
 Your product information sheet will provide recommendations around this, but here are some general guidelines for you to consider.

 If you think taking more melatonin will get you snoozing more quickly, think again.
 Too much melatonin taken at once can cause unpleasant side effects like headaches and nausea, which can make it even harder to fall asleep.

-People commonly make the mistake of assuming that taking higher doses of melatonin will lead to better shut-eye.
+Travellers often make the mistake of assuming that higher doses of melatonin will lead to better shut-eye.
 But the opposite is true: Too much taken at once can cause headaches, nausea, dizziness, or irritability, all of which can disrupt your sleep.
 So talk to your doctor to be sure, or try the lowest dosage available with your product – they will typically say something like “take 1-3 tablets as needed”, so start with 1 and increase if you’re finding it doesn’t have the desired impact.
 Note that like all oral medications, this needs to be absorbed by your digestive system, so everyone will have slightly different optimum dosage.

 When should you take melatonin?

-Cochrane recommends that if you are crossing more than 5 timezones in an easterly direction you are an ideal candidate to benefit from melatonin use to prevent or reduce jetlag, though they say simply crossing 2 timezones is a good enough threshold to try some melatonin [Cochrane: Herxheimer and Petrie], especially for folks who have experiences jetlag before.
+Cochrane recommends that if you are crossing more than 5 timezones in an easterly direction you are an ideal candidate to benefit from melatonin use to prevent or reduce jetlag, though they say simply crossing 2 timezones is a good enough threshold to try some melatonin [Cochrane: Herxheimer and Petrie], especially for folks who have experienced jetlag before.

 The general rule of thumb is to take it 20-30 mins before your desired bedtime.
 But once again, go with the instructions on your product packaging/information sheet.